New York Se New Karachi

-New York Se New Karachi is a Pakistani television series that aired on TVOne Pakistan.
-The script of the serial was written by Mohsin Ali and while it was directed by Fahim Burney.
-It stars Azfar Rehman as Salman, a typical Karachi boy while Ainy Jaffri as Sara, a modern girl returns to Pakistan along with her family.
+New York Se New Karachi is a Pakistani television series that aired on TV One Pakistan.
+It was directed by Fahim Burney, with a script written by Mohsin Ali.
+It stars Azfar Rehman as Salman, a typical Karachi boy, and Ainy Jaffri as Sara, a modern girl returning to Pakistan along with her family.

 At the 14th Lux Style Awards, it received nomination of Best Television Actor to Azfar Rehman.

 Plot

 The story starts with a couple, Feroza and Kifayat who lives in New York from many past years.
 To attend a family wedding, their family comes to New Karachi, in Kifayat's ancestral home.
 Feroza with a sense of superiority complex, tires of her Punjabi sister-in-law, Razia.
 The story takes a turns when it reveals that their children, Sara and Salman are interested in each other and want to marry.